Our guide to getting around Rotorua by bus

 Baybus is the public bus network throughout Rotorua and the Bay of Plenty region.
 They run a number of routes from Rotorua, Tauranga, Katikati, Murupara, Te Puke, Kawerau, Whakatane and Opotiki.

 Smartride is the cash-less ‘top-up’ card that saves you 30% on a standard Cityride fare.
 The discounted fare will be deducted from the credit on your card each time you take a trip.
-You can buy a card from a Cityride Rotorua driver or Reesby Buses at 146 Riri Street in Rotorua.
-The card cost around $18 and includes an initial $10 worth of pre-loaded credit.
+For the Rotorua Cityride route, Smartride cards must be purchased from the bus driver.
+The cost is $10.00 (cash only) and will have $10 credit loaded ready to use.

 Baybus departs the airport every hour until 5.53pm.
 View the route map here.
 Please note that the buses have no eftpos or credit card facilities so you'll need cash or use a Smartride card.
 A Smartridecard is a reusable prepay smartcard saving you the hassle of carrying cash.
 Smartride card users also receive a discount on the regular cash fares.